CompuTec/computec-docs/docs/processforce/user-guide/scheduling/scheduling-board.md

 This option allows considering Sales Order options (Minimum and Maximum Quantity, Order Multiple) when creating Semi Finished Manufacturing Orders suggestions on Scheduling Board.
 This gives the sales operator a tool to provide an accurate estimated arrival time.

 ---
-The Scheduling Board is a powerful production planning tool that simplifies the management of Manufacturing Orders, even within complex product structures.
-Whether working with Sales Orders or Manufacturing Orders, the Scheduling Board provides the flexibility and insights needed to meet delivery commitments effectively.